-When asked what is one of the most important parts of his job Wim replied, “I always try to make sure that I send a familiar face to do the service work.
-This ensures that the project starts in a positive way and generally continues throughout.
-Being a good sailor doesn’t make you good at rigging - experience makes you good at rigging”
+When I was asked what one of the most important aspects of my job is, I replied, “I always try to provide the customer with a fit-for-purpose solution by listening first, and hearing what the client needs and wants.”
+This ensures that the project starts off in a positive way and generally continues to be so, throughout.
+Being a good sailor doesn’t yet make you good at rigging - experience makes you good at rigging.

 When asked about composite construction and design Adri will say, “Composite is beautiful, everything is possible.
 I can build everything out of composite, it is a relatively new material and that makes it fun to work with.
 There is a lot yet to be discovered.”

 At Rondal I am able to combine my passion for sailing with my broad experience, which gives me an enormous boost of energy.
 Together with our highly experienced service team we build and expand relationships with Rondal’s customers.
 I look forward to meeting our customers and seeing how we can be of service to them in a way that creates value for both.

 With 25 years working with Rondal products it is my job to keep the fleet alive with our global service to ensure that our support never leaves the yacht.
 I am proud of our products and never miss the opportunity to keep our clients happy and confident with everything we build.